 Giovanni Atherton – (22 months) Liver Transplant Recipient, Toronto, ON

-Giovanni was born with Ornithine transcarbamylase (OTC) deficiency is a rare X-linked genetic disorder characterized by complete or partial lack of the enzyme ornithine transcarbamylase (OTC).
+Giovanni was born with Ornithine transcarbamylase (OTC) deficiency, a rare X-linked genetic disorder characterized by complete or partial lack of the enzyme Ornithine transcarbamylase.
 OTC is one of six enzymes that play a role in the break down and removal of nitrogen in the body, a process known as the urea cycle.
 At the tender age of two-months Giovanni was placed on the liver transplant wait list at Toronto SickKids Hospital.
 Gisselle, Giovanni’s mom, was tested as a potential donor, but was unable to donate a portion of her liver due to the same metabolic disorder.
-The nights that Giovanni’s parents were unable to stay at the hospital the family commuted up to two hours a day to see their son daily.
+The nights that Giovanni’s parents were unable to stay at the hospital the family commuted up to two hours to see their son daily.
 On October 16, 2015 after a four month-long wait, Giovanni received the gift of life from an anonymous living donor.
-The David Foster Foundation provided the family funding for transportation expenses and meals so they could remain at their son’s side during transplant and recovery.
+The David Foster Foundation provided the family funding for transportation expenses and meals so they could remain by their son’s side during transplant and recovery.